jacobfulfyll/wins_contributed/README.md

 # Introducing Wins Contributed

 Wins contributed measures players contribution in every win.
 By doing this, we can graph the MVP race for any given year game by game.
 Below is a video showing the MVP race using Wins contributed for games 119 through 1023 in the 2018-2019 regular season.
-If you would like to see the full video and videos for other years, **click here**:
+If you would like to see the full video, videos for other years, and plenty of other graphs describing previous NBA Season, [click here](https://github.com/jacobfulfyll/wins_contributed/tree/master/Graphs):

 ![Alt Text](Graphs/MVP_Races/2018-19.gif)

 ## How is this calculated?

 By making each game a seperate entity with a definitive outcome, Wins Contributed aims to show how many wins a player contributes to his team over the course of any given time period.
 It is calculated on a game by game basis using 6 distinct steps.
-A summary of the steps is provided below, but if you're looking for a complete calculation, **click here**
+A summary of the steps is provided below, but if you're looking for a complete calculation, [click here](https://github.com/jacobfulfyll/wins_contributed/blob/master/fullCalculation.md)

   1. **Determine Which Team Won The Game**
     - In Wins Contributed only players on the winning team receive value